When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 I of course didn’t want that to happen though.
 I still needed an extra push to get me to book it.

-Is There a Charge to Use iFly on Royal Caribbean Cruises?
+Is There A Charge To Use iFly On Royal Caribbean Cruises?

-There usually is a charge to use iFly on Royal Caribbean cruises.
-This ranges from $29.99 – $49.99 depending on demand.
+The cost ranges from $29.99 – $49.99, depending on demand.
 There are also opportunities to try the iFly for free on many cruises.

-For most of our cruise, the ifly was $29.99 but when I went on the Royal Caribbean app one evening I saw complimentary spaces.
+For most of our cruise, the iFly was $29.99, but when I went on the Royal Caribbean app one evening I saw complimentary spaces.

 It felt like a sign, I had to do it now.